-Rev is a contemporary sitcom about the enormous daily frustrations and moral conflicts of Reverend Adam Smallbone - a Church of England Vicar, newly promoted from a sleepy rural parish to the busy, inner-city world of St Saviour's, in East London.
-It's a world he has little experience of, and it shows - it really shows.
+Rev is a contemporary sitcom about the daily frustrations and moral conflicts of Reverend Adam Smallbone - a Church of England Vicar who was 'promoted' from a sleepy rural parish to the busy, inner-city world of St Saviour's, in East London.
+It's a world he has little experience of, and at first it shows - it really shows.

 It is an impossibly difficult job being a good, modern, city vicar.
 And, equally, it's a very hard job being married to one.
 Alex - Adam's long-suffering wife - does her best to support him, but she's got her own career as a solicitor to worry about.
 And she is no-one's idea of a conventional vicar's wife.